Venkitangu: Socio-Economic

 Thrissur, Kunnamkulam, Guruvayoor, Irinjalakuda and Chalakudy are the nearby cities of Venkitangu.
 It is home to the famous Karuvanthala temple.

+There are many traditional ancient Namboodiri houses located in this village and these houses are called "Mana".
+"Manthitta Mana" which found mention in "Bhramara Sandesham", 300 year old " Ullanoor Mana, 130 year old " Pattor Mattom" are located in this village.

 It is near the Arabian sea and there is a chance of humidity in the weather.